-Student/Borrower: None.
+Student/Borrower:

 School: None.

-Lender/Servicer:

-A lender will be able to implement consistent policies for all guarantors from which it has received loan guarantees.
+Lender/Servicer: A lender will be able to implement consistent policies for all guarantors with which it partners to guarantee loans.)
+Guarantor: A guarantor may be required to adjust its bankruptcy claim processes.
+U.S. Department of Education: None.

-Guarantor:

-A guarantor may be required to adjust its bankruptcy claim processes.